eForms Logo

 Wyoming Transfer on Death Deed

-A Wyoming transfer on death deed is used to arrange a transfer of real property to a designated beneficiary effective upon the owner’s death.
+A Wyoming transfer on death deed is used to arrange a transfer of real property to a designated beneficiary effective upon the owner's death.
 It allows the owner and beneficiary to avoid the probate process, which can be complicated and costly.
-Once recorded, a transfer on death deed can be revoked anytime while the owner is still alive.
+Once recorded, it can be revoked anytime while the owner is still alive.

 Requirements